dhrumilp12/studySchedule/README.md

 ## Contributing
 To contribute to this project, please fork the repository and submit a pull request.

+## Deployment --- There is no file or directory named '.env' and '/scripts'
+To deploy the application, follow these steps:
+1. Set the necessary environment variables as described in `.env.example`.
+2. Use the deployment script located in the `/scripts` directory:

 ## License
 This project is released under the MIT License.
 See the LICENSE file for details.